Venture capital & business angels

 What is the relevance for Circular Cities?

 Disruptive ideas and concepts are often introduced by new, entrepreneurial companies.
 The transition to a circular city requires such innovative, new ideas.
 Cities can foster early-stage initiatives by supporting entrepreneurs in finding sufficient capital and the right networking opportunities to realise their ambitions.
 National platforms or investor associations are active in all EU Member States.
-The membership database from the European Trade Association for Business Angels, Seed Funds and Early Stage Market Players (EBAN) is a good starting point to get acquainted with platforms active in your country.
+The membership directory from the European Trade Association for Business Angels, Seed Funds and Early Stage Market Players (EBAN) is a good starting point to get acquainted with platforms active in your country.
 EBAN also has a dedicated working group on impact investment: the EBAN’s Impact Investment Committee (EIIC) .

 Support for business angels: